Cosmology from UNIONS weak lensing profiles of galaxy clusters: Results

-There are other reasons to be cautious about the masses reported from our fitting procedure in Table\;3.
+There are other reasons to be cautious about the masses reported from our fitting procedure in Table\;\ref{tab:fits}.
 There is a large degeneracy between parameters of the inner profile and mis-centering parameters.
-When $\alpha$ is fixed, although this does not significantly affect our inference of properties of the infall region, it may have a strong impact on the best-fit $f_{\rm off}$ and $\sigma_{\rm off}$, which in turn affects the amplitude of the 3D density profile in the inner region, and the resulting mass estimates.
+Under-estimating the degree of mis-centering can lead to an underestimation of the mass, which is likely to be occurring in the SPIDERS and DLIS high samples, indicated by the difference between the simulation and observed profiles in Fig\;\ref{fig:obs_profiles}.
 Another reason for the discrepancy in mass estimates could be the effect of baryonic processes on the density profile.
 In Fig.\;1 of \cite{Castro21}, for example, the authors find a $\sim\!10\%$ difference in $M_{200{\rm c}}$ when comparing hydrodynamical and dark-matter only simulations.
-For these reasons, we will derive cosmological constraints assuming the masses reported in Table\;1 are correct, correcting only for Eddington bias (which is included in the simulations when creating matched simulation profiles and performing the profile comparison in Section\;\ref{sec:profile_comparison}).
-We could instead create matched simulation profiles assuming our slightly lower lensing-derived masses are correct.
-Doing this shifts the contour in Fig.\;\ref{fig:cosmo_from_profiles} towards the upper-left corner, and leads to constraints of $\Omega_{\rm m}=0.19\pm0.07$, $\sigma_8=0.86\pm0.04$.
+For these reasons, we derive the fiducial cosmological constraints assuming the masses reported in Table\;\ref{tab:lenses} are correct, correcting only for Eddington bias (which is included in the simulations when creating matched simulation profiles and performing the profile comparison in Section\;\ref{sec:profile_comparison}).
+We could instead create matched simulation profiles assuming our lower lensing-derived masses are correct.
+Doing this shifts the contour in Fig.\;\ref{fig:cosmo_from_profiles}, and leads to constraints of $\Omega_{\rm m}=0.42\pm0.09$, $\sigma_8=0.82\pm0.05$.
 These results are consistent within $1\sigma$, but suggest uncertainties in cluster masses could increase our systematic errors by $\sim\!~50\%$, if not addressed in future follow-up.

-Fig.\;\ref{fig:corner} shows how well parameters of the infall region, notably the truncation radius $r_t$, can be determined.
+Fig.\;\ref{fig:corner} shows how well the parameters of the infall region, notably the truncation radius $r_t$, can be determined for the SPIDERS and DLIS high samples.
 The observed M2C $\Delta\Sigma$ profile has the largest uncertainties due to the smallest number of clusters, and thus the fit parameters have the largest uncertainties in this case.
-Parameters of the infall region in particular are not well-constrained, and the splashback radius is smaller than expected.
-This could be related to the significant mis-centering in these clusters.
+All samples have a large fraction of sources with an offset, $f_{\rm off}$, but with a relatively small mis-centering amplitude of $\sigma_{\rm off} \simeq 40-65\,$kpc$/h$.
+These parameters are poorly constrained, however, having a large degeneracy with parameters of the inner profile.
+As M2C is constructed from purely X-ray and SZ selected clusters, which contain larger centering uncertainties, it is not surprising it has the largest reported degree of mis-centering.